SARATH THARAYILST

 ● Modern digital era (highest risk)○ Pre-digital era

-Your Brain Was Never Built for Politics
+Your Brain Was Never Built for This

 The reason these techniques work on intelligent, educated, well-intentioned people is not a moral failure.
 It is a neurological one.
-Your brain did not evolve to process industrial-scale political information.
-It evolved to help a small primate survive in a social group of roughly 150 people.

 Two Systems, One Vote